jk1652/WebCheckersApp/docs/DesignDoc.md

 > and appear in the generated PDF in italics._

 ## Team Information
-* Team name: TEAMNAME
+* Team name: Team 8
 * Team members
+  * Quentin Ramos
-  * MEMBER1
+  * Zane Kitchen Lipski
-  * MEMBER2
+  * Jaden Kitchen Lipski
-  * MEMBER3
+  * Spencer Creveling
-  * MEMBER4
+  * David Pritchard

 ## Executive Summary

-This is a summary of the project.
+The WebCheckers is a web based application that allows players to log in and play checkers against other players.

 ### Purpose
 > _Provide a very brief statement about the project and the most